NEW LEBANON, N.Y.

 What a sight to see five, brilliant red, male cardinals hopping over the snow grazing on fallen seeds!
 The murky-colored females sit almost hidden in the nearby bushes before coming over to join the males.

 When the birds have their fill and disappear into the woods, I take to the library and look for those books, bought, glanced at and shelved when the weather is warm and conducive to birding.
-I look through the stack of unread bird books and find two by the British birder and author, Mark Cocker: "Birds Britannica" and the more recent, "Birds ænd People."
-Both are coffee table tomes -- large, heavy and beautiful -- with startling photographs.
+I look through the stack of unread bird books and find two by the British birder and author, Mark Cocker: "Birds Britannica" and the more recent, "Birds ænd People.

 The first, "Birds Britannica," focuses on -- the birds of Britain.
 Cocker, a birder since boyhood, contacted more than a thousand other bird fanatics (and England has a reputation for breeding ornitholigically razed "twitchers'') and weaves their observations along with his own research into (bird) family histories.